 “The incision was so neatly made in my belly button that in a few months when it heals completely, you probably won’t even be able to see it, which is nice since I’m still relatively young and I like to wear a two-piece swimsuit,” she says.
 “It’s nice to know I don’t have to feel self-conscious.”

 West Suburban Medical Center is one of only two Epicenters for Robotic General Surgery in Illinois and it has performed more than 400 single-site robotic surgeries since the hospital began using the technology in September 2012.
 The epicenter distinction is given by Intuitive Surgical, the company that first introduced and manufactures the da Vinci® system.
 “Dr. Tiesenga and all the nurses and staff at West Suburban were very professional, very attentive and answered all my questions,” Jessica says.
-“Everyone was so very courteous and treated me with such kindness that I felt I was the only patient there.”
+“Everyone was so very courteous.”